The Two Popes: Is the Movie Based on a True Story?

 One of the most important parts of ‘The Two Popes’ is Bergoglio’s flashbacks and his confession to Benedict.
 These are, in fact, true incidents.
 Not the confession of course.
 But Bergoglio was in fact involved in the military dictatorship in Argentina which was infamously called the “Dirty War”.

-Bergoglio was accused of his silence during this period, and was said to have been close to the military.
-Among the best known accusers were two of his former teachers Yorio and Jalics that were working the slums and helping leftists.
+Bergoglio was accused of his silence during this period and was said to have been close to the military.
+Among the best-known accusers were two of his former teachers, Yorio and Jalics, who were working in the slums and helping leftists.
 This is shown in the film accurately.
 Bergoglio was worried about the welfare of his own priests and ordered them to stop their work.
-When they declined he let them go from the Jesuit order.
-After which they were kidnapped and tortured by junta thugs.
-Over the years, Bergoglio actually acknowledge his own mistakes during the time.
+When they declined, he let them go from the Jesuit order.
+After which, they were kidnapped and tortured by junta thugs.
+Over the years, Bergoglio actually acknowledged his own mistakes.

-He stated that he made “hundreds of errors”, but believes he made these mistakes during the turbulent period because he had been “put into the job too early”.
+He stated that he made “hundreds of errors” but believes he made these mistakes during the turbulent period because he had been “put into the job too early”.
 But it also believed that he was not a part of any wrongdoing, but he regretted not doing more for the people than he did.
-According Alicia Oliveira, an old friend of Francis, he was very critical of the dictatorship and did not have any links to the military.
-He was in fact concerned for the priests who did social work in the slums, and even went to Massera (the then head of the navy) to ask for their release.
+According to Alicia Oliveira, an old friend of Francis, he was very critical of the dictatorship and did not have any links to the military.
+He was, in fact, concerned for the priests who did social work in the slums and even went to Massera (the then-head of the navy) to ask for their release.

 Pope Benedict XVI’s Resignation